-A2.
-Long answer?
-It's a holdover from my Project Planner/Implementation Coordinator days at a previous job as a warehousing/logistics specialist, where everything was assigned a project name by the higher-ups.
+A. It's a holdover from my Project Planner/Implementation Coordinator days at a previous job as a warehousing/logistics specialist, where everything was assigned a project name by the higher-ups.
 This practice, which I was forced to use, soon carried over to my life outside of work, where I used it when working on several similar computer projects at once.

 It all started when I did a buyout of several dozen identical computers from a failed dotcom.
 I wanted to tailor specific machines for certain tasks, while I fiendishly experimented on others.
 It got to the point where I was unable to keep track of what I was doing on which machine, so I started designating or "naming" my machines and writing a project manual on each in order to keep track.

 Desktop machines and servers were named after cities or countries, while portables and laptops were typically given women's names (as in "my girl friday").
+Sexist, I agree.

 Q. Why do you feel you need to write multiple paragraphs when a single sentence will do?

 A. I wrote freelance for a number of years (1990s through early 2000s), and I'm used to padding my word-count.